OBJECT-CENTRIC PROCESS MANAGEMENT

-Traditionally, processes are modelled and discovered primarily considering their control-flow dimension, while disregarding other key dimensions that affect the control flow, such as the data dimension.
-Consequently, the resulting models are unable to suitably represent real-life, widespread processes where behaviour arises from the complex interplay among multiple business objects and their one-to-many/many-to-many relationships.
-New paradigms that combine data and processes, such as object-centric processes, present new perspectives to the field of business process management, but also bring new challenges.
+Traditionally, processes have been modeled and discovered with a strong focus on control-flow, often overlooking other crucial dimensions that extend beyond these known aspects, such as “data-awareness.”
+Consequently, the resulting models are unable to suitably represent real-life, widespread processes where behaviour arises from the complex interplay among multiple business objects and their one-to-many or many-to-many relationships.

 On the other hand, process mining focuses on the discovery and analysis of object-centric models from event data, which presents numerous challenges.
 Two key challenges that remain prominent are: